 Friends are integral to your success at UBC.
 Meet other students from different faculties, make new connections, and expand your UBC network.
 Share a meal, join activities, or find people to commute and study with – your UBC community starts here.

-Located in UNC 212, the Aboriginal Centre provides a sense of belonging and community for Aboriginal students on campus.
-This home away from home is committed to enriching the quality of the student experience for aboriginal students by promoting access, providing capacity building opportunities, and celebrating success.
+Located in UNC 210, the Indigenous Centre provides a sense of belonging and community for Indigenous students on campus.
+This home away from home is committed to enriching the quality of the student experience for Indigenous students by promoting access, providing capacity building opportunities, and celebrating success.

 UBC’s Okanagan campus is situated on the territory of the Syilx Okanagan Nation